 Over the last decade I made four trips to the nation of Mongolia, most recently in 2011.
 I would have gone more frequently if it hadn’t been for the honor of being department chair for several of those years.
 Now that we have this blog page, I thought it would be a good time to comment on those trips and offer some observations on the links between the experience of travel, research, and place.
-This is the first of four posts.
+This is the first of five posts.

 Research was the reason for going to Mongolia, but here is what first intrigued me and set me on this path: In 1986, well before the fall of the Soviet Union, I saw a slide presentation at the School of American Research (now the School for Advanced Research).
 The presenter showed vast landscapes, always more sky than earth.
 Some places looked like desserts, but in the middle of each were the ruins of walls.
 Not just a few walls, but walls that went on and on, to form the outlines of citadels, palace complexes, public buildings, and entire cities!
 This got my attention.
 Wasn’t it true that Chinggis Khan and his ancestors were simple tribal nomads that came together to bring ruin down on any “civilization” that got in their way?
 I was thinking nomads don’t build cities, or do they?
 Clearly my knowledge was flawed and there was an important story, little known among scholars outside the region.
 As it turns out there were at least 14 empires that occupied Inner Asia between 200 B.C. and A.D.
 1800, all of whom relied heavily on the herding of livestock on the vast steppe grasslands.
 The famous Mongol empire of the 13th and 14th centuries built their successes on a long tradition of steppe statecraft.
 As I have now come to realize, the empires of the steppe were not just a reflection of what was going on in China, but they indeed originated the political and military tools that allowed them to dominate vast regions.